-This pamphlet includes all of the great recommendations in our tri-fold, with larger text for people with low vision and anyone that would like info on a full page.
+This pamphlet includes all of the great recommendations in our tri-fold, with extended information and larger text for people with low vision and anyone that would like info on a full page.
 Download it, read it and share with your friends!

 Disaster readiness video

 This 10 minute video, hosted by me, Ruff ‘n’ Ready, is a great way to learn about disaster readiness.
 Post this on your website!
 Share it with friends!
 Spread it over social media!
 Consider hosting a gathering with people in your community, Independent Living Center or any group, to show the video and have a discussion — or a party!
 This will help you and others plan together and support each other to stop putting it off and get ready!

 This document explores the history and the range of social and personal factors that affect our community’s experience of disasters and emergencies.
 Extensive policy and practice recommendations are offered to support community readiness.
 This paper can be distributed to policy-makers, agencies, and first-responder organizations in your community to alert them to important changes they can make to protect our safety and well-being.
 It can also be used by paralysis advocates to learn what to push for in their communities!

 Here are recordings of two webinars we presented, one directed to people with paralysis and their families, and one directed to disability agencies, about readiness for our communities.
 View the videos below to learn more!

 Disaster Readiness and Paralysis – a Webinar for Individuals and Allies

 Disaster Safety for People with Paralysis – Webinar for Professionals and Advocates